Rcigersa/Software-Quality-Handbook/Code reviews/CodeReviews.md

 # Code Reviews
+For effective code reviews it is necessary to establish the platform and methodology, ensuring the smooth running of the review process.
+Your role in the review process will be either the author or reviewer.
+The author creates the code, the reviewer investigates, examines and reports.
 ## Practices to follow when trying to debug a code
-- Establish your role in the review process: author or reviewer.
-The author creates the code, the reviewer investigates, examines and reports.
-- Establish the platform and methodology to ensure the smooth running of the review process.

 - Establish the appropriate review technique:
   1. Over the Shoulder: author is looked at while investigating the code.
 Use this method for **short pieces of code only**, as it demands a lot of attention to detail.
   2. Email pass-around: code is sent to reviewers by the author or SCM system.